Number 10: Mamma Mia (2008)

 Number 9: Little Shop of Horrors (1986)

 Little Shop of Horrors is a brilliant, weird, tongue in cheek musical based on the black comedy of the 1960’s and the Broadway musical.
 The perfect casting of Rick Moranis as the nerdy Seymour and Steve Martin’s cameo as the evil dentist make just two of the amazing characters in this wacky story.
 At its core it is a boy likes girl story, but throw in a giant man eating plant and that’s what makes for an interesting musical.
-The sci-fi element of Little Shop of Horrors has the feel of an old B-Movie and the music seems to come right out of the 50’s.
-Personally, this is one of my favourites as it adds something new and different to the musicals genre.
+The sci-fi element of Little Shop of Horrors has the feel of an old B-Movie and the music seems to come right out of the 50s.

 Number 8: The Producers (2005)

-Where as most of the films on this list are adaptations of Broadway shows, nothing seems to get as close as The Producers, even down to the casting of Nathan Lane and Matthew Brodrick as the leads who also played the same characters on Broadway.
+Where as most of the films on this list are adaptations of Broadway shows, nothing seems to get as close as The Producers, even down to the casting of Nathan Lane and Matthew Broderick as the leads.
 The Producers feels like a classic musical, in particular its styling (the bright colours for example), it has big musical numbers and it feels like a stage show in front of the camera, which in many cases would not work at all but with The Producers works only to enhance the experience.
 The script is funny and does not stray from the original stage show, the songs are big and the cast is brilliant.
-In my opinion, The Producers gets severely overlooked when it comes to modern musicals and fully deserves its place at number eight.

 Number 7: Sweeney Todd: The Demon Barber of Fleet Street (2007)

 If anyone was going to adapt the dark and gory stage show of Sweeney Todd it was going to have to be Tim Burton – his quirky and Gothic style compliments the story without overpowering it.
 Even though it is gruesome and full of blood, Burton brings an elegance to it so that it does not feel overwhelming.
 The songs are great and the all star cast led by Johnny Depp, Helena Bonham Carter and Alan Rickman are incredible, even if their singing is not the best.
 The film looks like it has come right out of a Penny Dreadful and that suits it perfectly.
-Tim Burton has certainly done the stage show justice with this adaptation and, in fact, it is probably some of his best work as a director (as I outlined in my piece a few weeks ago) and that is why it comes in at number seven on this list.
+Tim Burton has certainly done the stage show justice with this adaptation and, in fact, it is probably some of his best work as a director.

 Number 6: Les Miserables (2012)

-Les Miserables is a breathtaking and emotional stage show that has transcended into a breathtaking and emotional film.
+Les Miserables is a breathtaking and emotional stage show that has transcended into an emotional film.
 Tom Hooper’s direction, cinematography and art design decisions truly capture the heart of this story perfectly.
 Also, the decision to have the actors sing live instead of a pre-recorded soundtrack is not only something that makes this film unique but intensifies the passion and emotion of the characters.
 Hugh Jackman as Jean Valjean carries the film superbly, and the supporting cast of the likes of Anne Hathaway, Russell Crowe and Eddie Redmayne are just as incredible.
 The film did not stray too much from the stage show and as a result it felt like a theatre experience in the cinema.
-Les Miserables is an incredible film and an incredible musical and is therefore number six on this list.

 Number 5: Once (2006)